Keto Chia Pudding made with just three basic ingredients is a creamy and delightful breakfast, dessert or snack!

 How to Make Keto Chia Pudding:

-When ready to consume, stir the pudding well and serve with choice of toppings.
+When you’re ready to enjoy it, stir the pudding well and serve with choice of toppings.
 I like blueberries, cacao nibs and hemp hearts!

 Sweetener Options: